Types of Degrees Educational Assessment Majors Are Getting

 |Hispanic or Latino||79|

-Americans aren’t the only ones with an interest in Assessment.
+Assessment appeals to people across the globe.
 About 1.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea